Ad

 Free Information

-• Car Crash Kit for DIY handling of claims for damage to your motor vehicle.
+• Motor Vehicle Accident Kit for DIY handling of claims for damage to your motor vehicle.

-• The Legal Services Commission free on-line handbook has a chapter on Accidents and Injuries with general information for the public.
+• The Legal Services Commission free on-line handbook has a chapter on Accidents and Injuries and Injuries at Work with general information for the public.

 • It includes information about accidents and injuries from the point of view of how or where they occurred.
 It covers accidents on private and public property, and at work, as well as accidents involving animals or motor vehicles.
 In addition, there is a section on injuries caused through the criminal actions of others.